julianchurchill/text-adventure/README.md

   * DONE Implement ActionHistorySerialiser
   * DONE On pause the ActionHistorySerialiser is used to serialise the ActionHistory and the result is written to a file
   * Implement ActionHistoryDeserialiser
-    * Modifies passed in ActionHistory - clears it to start with
+    * Return a list of actions
     * Creates appropriate action object types from factory based on name
     * Retrieves Exit mentioned by id from a model
     * Retrieves Items mentioned by id from a model
-  * On resume the base model is loaded and the ActionHistoryDeserialiser is used to load the ActionHistory save file contents into the current ActionHistory.
+  * On resume the base model is loaded and the ActionHistoryDeserialiser is used to load the ActionHistory save file contents into a list of actions
+  * On resume the ActionHistory is cleared by the activity
-  * On resume an ActionReplayer is used to re-run the ActionHistory on the Model.
+  * On resume the activity is used to re-run the list of actions from the deserialiser
   * Acceptance tests for pause/resume action save and replay?
   * Merge recordable_actions branch to main line
   * For backwards compatibility with JSON save file from version 1.0 a ModelMerger is needed - load the JSON model, load the base model and merge the JSON one into the base model.